conarwelsh/nettuts-laravel4-and-backbone/README.md

 ## Part 2: Laravel 4 JSON API

-Now we will build our API that will power our Backbone application.
+Now we will build the API that will power our Backbone application.
 Laravel 4 makes this process a breeze.

 ### API Rules
 First let's go over a few general guidelines to keep in mind while we build an API: